Children around the world

 Thumbs up! – Little girl from the town of Lindi.
 (Photo copyright © by Kaj Halberg)

 This boy has caught a young African broadbill (Smithornis capensis) and is now carrying it on his head, Litipo Forest, southern Tanzania.
+This bird is described on the page Animals – Birds: Birds in Africa.
 (Photo copyright © by Kaj Halberg)

 Little boys, playing on the beach, Bwejuu, Zanzibar.
 (Photo copyright © by Kaj Halberg)